Washington Diplomats: Original NASL franchise

 The original Washington Diplomats first came into being when in 1974 when the North American Soccer League (NASL) granted a franchise to a Washington, D.C.–based business group.
 The team played all their home games at RFK Stadium in 1974, but in 1975 and 1976 they played most of their games at W.T.
 Woodson High School in Northern Virginia, including all of their 1976 games.
 They played indoor home matches at the neighboring D.C.
 Armory.
+In July 1975, the Diplomats' franchise was sold to a consortium headed by Stephen I. Danzansky, son of supermarket tycoon Joseph Danzansky.
+NASL Commissioner, Phil Woosnam described the sale as "the largest franchise transaction in our league's nine year history."
+That same season, the Diplomats played the New York Cosmos at RFK Stadium in what was only Pele's third league match for the Cosmos.
+The match, which ended in a 9-2 victory for New York, attracted a then-NASL record crowd of 35,620.

 After a lackluster beginning to the franchise, the Diplomats qualified for the playoffs and increased average game attendance in each of their last three years of existence.
 Additionally, in their final year, the Diplomats were able to sign the future European Player of the Century Johan Cruyff.
 After the 1980 season the Diplomats folded when then owner, the Madison Square Garden Corp., had accumulated losses of $6 million and team president Steve Danzansky could not gather enough money to keep the team alive.
 The cheerleaders for the original Diplomats were known as the Honeydips until 1980 when their name was changed to the Sidekicks.
 The team also ran ad campaigns calling themselves "the Dips."